chmey/reddit-comment-cloud/README.md

 ```

 __Supply Reddit API credentials__
 This tool requires API credentials for the Reddit API.
 Go to https://www.reddit.com/prefs/apps/, create an app and copy the keys.

 Copy `redditcommentcloud/config.py.template` to `redditcommentcloud/config.py` and fill in the details.
-Freely choose a presumable unique User-Agent for the bot.
+Freely choose a presumably unique User-Agent for the bot.